 The Gardens on Spring Creek has been working closely with the City of Fort Collins and Larimer County to ensure the safety of our guests, volunteers and staff during the COVID-19 pandemic through social distancing measures and capped attendance.
-All visitors - including Members - are required to reserve admissions tickets for a specific date and time prior to arriving at The Gardens.
+All visitors - including Members - are encouraged to reserve admissions tickets for a specific date and time prior to arriving at The Gardens.
 Visit the admissions page for ticketing information.
-Click here to review all COVID-19 guidelines and procedures.

 What are your hours?

 The Gardens on Spring Creek is open daily from 10 a.m. - 5 p.m.
 The last paid entry to The Gardens is one hour prior to closing.
 While walk-in admissions are accepted, we recommend reserving your tickets in advance.

 Admission to the Gardens on Spring Creek includes entry into our Butterfly House.
 Butterfly House entry tickets are obtained upon arrival at The Gardens on a first-come, first-served basis and may not be reserved in advance.

 Timed entry to the Butterfly House occurs approximately at :00 / :15 / :30 of each hour with the first entry of the day at 10:00 a.m. and the last at 4:15 p.m.

 Do you offer a Group Rate?
 (Not applicable during winter months)

 Yes, groups of 10 people or more are eligible for special pricing.
 Tickets must be purchased in advance.
 Prices include $2 off admission per person.
 Please call Guest Services at 970.416.2486 to reserve your tickets.
 We require two weeks notice for group rates.

 * The Gardens and Visitor's Center will be closed during the day on Christmas Eve.
 Garden of Lights will be open regular hours.

 Do you have a wheelchair available?